 We’ve known Cheryl Netter for many years in the context of her expertise in Roses (she grows about 500 of them in her home garden), and Morris Dancing (Cheryl, husband and kids have all danced with the Maroon Bells Morris Dancers at our May Day Festivals).
 She is also a multi-talented craftswoman!

-We’re carrying Cheryl’s intricate fairy ornaments, and detailed native bird and toadstool needle-felted ornaments, all original designs, meticulously crafted.
+We’re carrying Cheryl’s detailed native bird and toadstool needle-felted ornaments, all original designs, meticulously crafted.
 Because of the nature of the felting process, no two ornaments are ever exactly alike, which makes them all the more precious.
 They are destined to become treasured family heirlooms!

 Jen Grant creates these cheerful and artful flags with her original designs.
 Display your affection for wildflowers, bees, birds, bicycles, etc. by garlanding a doorway, deck, porch, window or wall.
 Her original block-printed designs are made in Lafayette, CO.